911 Operator (video game): Reception

 The PC version of 911 Operator holds a 68 on Metacritic, indicating mixed or average reviews.
 CD-Action was supportive of the educational elements of the game, such as learning about symptoms related to medical conditions, but criticized that there was "hardly any game in 911 Operator."
 Alec Meer of Rock, Paper, Shotgun wrote that the game was "definitely effective at creating tension" but became "increasingly one-note" after a few hours of play.
 New Game Network's Alex V. also found that the game lacked substantial variety, noting that voice calls became repetitive and that the "game becomes a simple color-matching exercise" of sending appropriate personnel to the color-coded emergency icons.
 Overall, he found that 911 Operator had potential and a "winning formula" in its gameplay, but was ultimately limited by the lack of variety.
 Johnathan Irwin of Hooked Gamers gave the game a 7.0/10, praising its gameplay and the options for various maps, but noting that the game eventually became repetitive.
-Game Grin's Nathan Saretzky also gave 911 Operator a 7/10 rating, concluding that it was an "wonderfully executed arcade game" that succeeded at being "simple and fun".
+Game Grin's Nathan Saretzky also gave 911 Operator a 7/10 rating, concluding that it was a "wonderfully executed arcade game" that succeeded at being "simple and fun".
 However, Saretzky criticized the repeated calls and felt that the gameplay would be better suited for a touch-based system.

 The Xbox One release of 911 Operator received similarly mixed reviews.
 Xbox Tavern's Anthony Cole posited that it "houses an interesting idea but doesn’t back it up with any depth," finding the game repetitive, simplistic, and boring.
 Neil Watton of The Xbox Hub also criticized the repetitive gameplay and "awkward" controls, though found the general concept of the game "clever".
 Writing for TrueAchievements, Marc Hollinshead praised its educational and strategical elements, but commented that "repetition creeps in quickly", particularly in regard to the repeated voice calls.

-Sequel
+Legacy

 A sequel to the game, 112 Operator, was released on Steam on April 23, 2020.
 It received a score of 71 on Metacritic, indicating mixed or average reviews.